About me

 • How do the simple rules adhered to by numerous individuals give rise to overarching global patterns?

-Studying these questions, I use computational tools from the fields of distributed computing, game theory, and probability theory, and, when possible, combine them with empirical biological data.
-My research on this subject has been supported by an ERC Consolidator grant (May 2015 - April 2021).
+Studying these questions, I use computational tools from the fields of distributed computing, game theory, and probability theory, and, when possible, combine them with empirical biological investigation.